Time Trial Rules and Regulations

 - Riders must call their numbers at the finish.
 Starting times for Club events are shown in the list of events.
 In order for you to warm up (if you wish) and for the field to be set out, it is necessary to sign on at least 20 minutes before the start time.
 Anyone arriving after this deadline will not be allowed to ride.

-- Late Starters
+- Late Starter

 If you arrive after your start time you will not be able to start in your allotted place as riders must not start less than a minute before or more than a minute after another rider.
 The starting time keeper may be able to allocate you a later starting place from a rider who has declared he cannot start, but in most circumstances you will have to start a minute after the last allocated starting place.
-Your lateness in reporting to the start will constitute the penalty and may be added to the time calculated from your new start position
+Your lateness in reporting to the start will constitute the penalty and may be added to the time calculated from your new start position.

 - Safety and Visibility